d-meff/yahtzee-js/README.md

 # yahtzee-js
 Welcome to my Yahtzee Project!
+(Designed for Google Chrome)

 If you would like to play the game, here's the <a href="https://d-meff.github.io/yahtzee-js/">link</a>.